motangpuar/oai5g/doc/code-style-contrib.md

 thumb, the smaller the merge request, the easier it will be to review and merge.

-Note that the _author_ asks for inclusion of code, so _it should make the review easy_; in particular, if writing code incurs extra work to make a simpler code review (e.g., rewriting entire commits or their order), this extra work is justified.
-This counts *in particular* for big merge requests.
+Note that the _author_ asks for inclusion of code, so _they should make the review easy_; in particular, if facilitating review incurs extra work to make a simpler code review (e.g., rewriting entire commits or their order), this extra work is justified.
+This particularly applies for big merge requests.

 When opening a merge requests, the author should select `develop` as the target branch, and add at least one of these labels when opening the merge request: